TikTok vs Instagram Reels: We Run Both. Here Is What the Data Shows.

 First: cost per quality view.
 She takes total cost (team hours, tools, ad spend if any) and divides by views where someone watched at least 3 seconds.
 One number.
 Works on both platforms.
 Cuts through the noise of how each one defines a "view."

 Second: website click-through rate.
 Link clicks divided by total views.
 Instagram wins this one consistently for Elena, about 0.12% vs 0.03% on TikTok.
-Makes sense.
-People are more likely to click through when they already follow you.
+Not surprising when you think about it — people click through when they already know who you are.

 Third: content-to-creation ratio.
 Basically, how many content ideas come from audience interactions on each platform?
 Comments, DMs, stitch requests.
 TikTok generates roughly 4x more ideas.
 The comment culture is more conversational there, and stitches create natural content loops.